vastoboy/Remote-Sniffer/README.md

-Use the curl command in your terminal or command prompt to send HTTP requests to the Elasticsearch API.
+Use the curl command in your terminal or command prompt to send HTTP requests to the Elasticsearch Index to retrieve amd examine packets captured.
 Here's a basic example of how to retrieve data:

 ```
 curl -X GET "http://localhost:9200/{index_name}/_search"